 Students interested in enrolling in the minor must contact the chair of the Department of Classics, Philosophy, and Religion for additional details.

 Requirements for Museum Studies Minor

-Students should contact the chair of the Department of History and American Studies regarding which special topics courses are approved to count towards this minor.
+Students should contact the chair of the Department History and American Studies regarding which special topics courses are approved to count towards this minor.